henspace/text2lesson/readme.md

 So what's the point?
 There are three ways it's envisaged the application will be
 used:

-- to run any of the lessons included in the prebuilt library.
+- to run any of the quizzes and lessons included in the prebuilt library.
-- to run lessons created for users' personal use; this might be for revision purposes.
+- to run quizzes and lessons created for users' personal use; this might be for revision purposes.
-- to create lessons to share with students, quickly and simply, and without the need for students to create accounts or provide any personal information.
+- to create quizzes and lessons to share with students, quickly and simply, and without the need for students to create accounts or provide any personal information.

 # Licenses